Steps for a Successful Provider's Credentialing

 Establish the Credentialing Process

 Set up a credentialing process for your organization before accepting applications or pre-applications.
 Establish a written policy describing the process you will use and the information you will need from applicants.
-The following are standard requests for information:
+The following are standard requests for information:- Current license

 After that, it is essential to verify the authenticity of all the above documents with a primary source - the issuing organization to confirm that they are correct and current.
 Communicate via correspondence, telephone conversation, or online contact.
 Along with these, you should pay attention to a candidate's current health, references, and criminal history.